(Ehrenberg, 1831) Stein, 1854

 - colonies up to 3 mm high

-I found Opercularia nutans grown on coverslips floating on samples from the Simmelried.
+I found Opercularia nutans growing on coverslips floating on samples from the Simmelried.
 This made it easy to observe the colonies.
-The species is easy to identify because it has several characteristic features at once.
+The species is easy to identify because it has several characteristic features.
 The elongated as well as the contracted zooids are spindle-shaped, whereas the contracted zooids somewhat resemble the shape of a lemon (s. figs. 2 a-b and 3).
 In addition, the contracted zooids droop from the distal ends of the stalks in a characteristic manner (s. fig. 2 a-b).
 The stalks of the colonies are noncontractile and conspicuously transversely striated.
 In addition, the stalks are longitudinally striated internally (s. fig. 5b).
 So far I could detect Opercularia nutans only once in February 2023.
 From my other sites this species is not known to me.

 Fig. 1: Opercularia nutans.
 L = 74–82 µm.
 A colony of 9 zooids.
 Obj.
 40 X.

 Fig. 2 a-b: Opercularia nutans.
 L = 74 µm.
 A fully elongated (a) and a contracted zooid (b).
-The contracted zooids “hang down” at the distal end of the stalks, what is a very characteristic feature of the species.
+The contracted zooids “hang down” at the distal end of the stalks, which is a very characteristic feature of the species.
 Obj.
 40 X.

 Fig. 3: Opercularia nutans.
 In some contracted zooids the ribbon-shaped macronucleus (Ma) wrapped around the mouth funnel is visible as well as the spherical micronucleus.
 Obj.
 60 X.